 Document MTP PPP TIP UPWP Timeframe 25-years N/A 4-years 2-years Contents Identifies regional transportation goals, policies, strategies, performance measures, and major projects from which TIP projects are selected.
 Framework which guides the public participation process in transportation planning projects at Metro COG.
 Identifies programmed transportation improvements.
-Planning activities, studies, and tasks to be undertaken within a two-year timeframe Update Requirements Every five years (four years if in nonattainment for air quality) As needed Annually (CFR requires to be updated at a minimum of every 4 years) Bi-annually

-The Infrastructure Investment and Jobs Act (IIJA) also know as the Bipartisan Infrastructure Law (BIL) reaffirmed the original eight planning factors established by the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users, known as SAFETEA-LU.
-All MPOs must provide consideration and implementation of these planning factors in their projects, strategies, and services such as plans and studies.
-Those eight planning factors are as follows:
+Planning activities, studies, and tasks to be undertaken within a two-year timeframe Update Requirements Every five years (four years if in nonattainment for air quality) As needed Annually (CFR requires to be updated at a minimum of every 4 years) Bi-annually and implementation for in their projects, strategies, and services such as plans and studies.
+The original eight planning factors established by the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users, known as SAFETEA-LU were re-established into ten factors in the FAST Act.
+Those ten planning factors are as follows:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - 2.
 Increase the safety of the transportation system for motorized and non-motorized users. - 3.
 Increase the security of the transportation system for motorized and non-motorized users. - 4.
 Increase the accessibility and mobility of people and freight. - 5.
-Protect and enhance the environment, promote energy conservation, improve the quality of life, and
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned-growth and

-- promote consistency between transportation improvements and state and local planned-growth and economic-development patterns. - 6.
+- economic-development patterns. - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - 7.
 Promote efficient system management and operation. - 8.
-Emphasize the preservation of the existing transportation system.
+Emphasize the preservation of the existing transportation system. - 9.
+Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - 10.
+Enhance travel and tourism.